 Define your onboarding goals and then use the following methods to hit those goals.

 Use video, images, and GIFs #

-Studies show people remember 65% of information when learning via image and text combos compared to retaining only 10% of information when learning via copy alone.
+Studies show that people remember 65% of the information when learning via image and text combos compared to retaining only 10% of information via copy alone.
 Research also shows using visuals in content ups a user’s desire to engage with the content by 80%.